Bancha-k/twinproj/README.md

 1. cd to repository and run "npm install"
 2. cd to /client and run "npm install"
-3. "run npm run dev"
+3. cd .. to main directory and "npm run dev"